Sets88/ssh-crypt/README.md

-# Why may need it
+# Why you may need it

 Sometimes you want to store your password into your shell scripts but it's not very safe to keep raw passwords in it